 The FDA's policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative or executive action.
-For example, certain policies of the current U.S. President's administration may impact our business and industry.
-Namely, the current U.S. President's administration has taken several executive actions, including the issuance of a number of Executive Orders, that could, for example, result in changes to the FDA's priorities and allocation of resources to respond to the COVID-19 pandemic.
-It is difficult to predict how these orders will be implemented, and the extent to which they will impact the FDA's ability to exercise its regulatory authority.
 If these executive actions impose restrictions on FDA's ability to engage in oversight and implementation activities in the normal course, our business may be negatively impacted.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may lose any marketing approval that we may have obtained, and we may not achieve or sustain profitability.